Consulate General of the United States, Wuhan: Reopening

 The U.S. Consulate General Wuhan reopened in 2008 after an absence of nearly 60 years.
-The consulate's office is located in the New World International Trade Tower, in the Hankou District of Wuhan.
+The consulate's office is located in the New World International Trade Tower, in the Hankou region of Wuhan.

 When it reopened as an American Presence Post (APP), it was staffed by one American Foreign Service Officer.

 The Consulate General of the United States in Wuhan was established in November 2007 under the provisions of the 1981 U.S.-China Agreement on Consular Facilities.
 The Consulate General focuses on providing emergency services to American citizens in the region, promoting U.S. exports and fostering other aspects of our commercial and economic relations, and expanding cultural and educational exchanges between the U.S. and central China.

 This is one of five American diplomatic and consular posts in the mainland of the People's Republic of China.
 The others are: the Embassy in Beijing, and consulate-generals in Guangzhou, Shenyang, and Shanghai.

-The current Consul General is Melissa Lan.

 Expanding

 On February 10, 2017, U.S. Consulate-General in Wuhan broke ground on site of future office in Minsheng Bank Building.
 The construction was planned to start in February and to be completed in summer of 2018, by which time the consulate's capable of offering non-immigrant visa, American citizen services, and other consular services.
 The new consulate office will also include a large multi-purpose room which will be used to host American cultural events such as lectures, movie nights, art and music.

+On March 28, 2024, U.S. Consulate-General in Wuhan held a dedication ceremony for its new facility at Minsheng Bank Building.
+In this new facility, U.S. Consulate-General in Wuhan starts offering expanded in-person services for U.S. citizens as well as nonimmigrant visa interview services.